 Located in Parramatta, Australia, at Western Sydney University, the Institute operates a vigorous program of events that are both locally and globally oriented.
 Its regular Knowledge/Culture conference series has included addresses from leading international scholars such as Dipesh Chakrabarty, Penny Harvey, Bruno Latour, Timothy Mitchell, Aihwa Ong, and Nikolas Rose.

 Institute members work in a broad range of fields including cultural studies, sociology, media and communication studies, human geography, anthropology, history, museum studies, heritage studies, and urban studies.
-The Institute's senior staff members comprise a unique group of world-renowned scholars including Ien Ang, Tony Bennett, Gay Hawkins and Greg Noble (cultural studies and cultural theory), Kay Anderson, Katherine Gibson and Deborah Stevenson (human geography and urban studies), Bob Hodge, Paul James and Brett Neilson (social theory and global studies), and Ned Rossiter and David Rowe (media and digital studies).
+The Institute's senior staff members comprise a unique group of world-renowned scholars including Ien Ang, Tony Bennett, Gay Hawkins and Greg Noble (cultural studies and cultural theory), Kay Anderson, Katherine Gibson, Jamie Peck and Deborah Stevenson (human geography and urban studies), Bob Hodge, Paul James, Brett Neilson and Manfred B. Steger (social theory and global studies), and Heather Horst, Ned Rossiter, David Rowe , Juan Francisco Salazar and Amanda Third (media and digital studies).
 ICS also has many others members at earlier stages in their research careers.
 These scholars work with and across these disciplinary boundaries on questions of cultural and social change.
 Find out about our research programs.